Luthier Hill looked up at us from furrowed brows. “You don’t know, do you?”

 “This is an 1800s German violin.
 Neuner and Hornsteiner.
 Delicate.
 Would probably be worth triple if it didn't play so softly.
 It’s made for a young soloist - can't compete in an orchestra."

 At nine years old, my concept of the 19th century was hazy at best.
-But the idea I was preceded by a line of children, likely my age, playing sweet, quiet notes to themselves in spite of what might’ve been going on around them fascinated me.
+But the idea that a long line of children, likely my age, had played sweet, quiet notes to themselves over the course of two world wars fascinated me.

-Had they also found comfort in this friend whose life as a tree, then a block of wood, then an intricately carved violin, was as long and rich with history as theirs?
+Had they also found comfort in this friend whose life as a tree, then an intricately carved violin, was as long and rich with history as theirs?

 Perhaps.

-Gwenyth Wilbur, the luthier that made my current gorgeous, boisterous, fiery red creation, had been given the abandoned ¾ violin the hopes that it could be brought back to life.
-It had survived the second world war only to end up cracked down the middle, forgotten and gathering dust among the shelves of an unnamed school in Nova Scotia.
+Gwenyth Wilbur, the luthier that had made the boisterous, fiery red creation I now play had been gifted the abandoned ¾ violin in the hopes that it could be brought back to life.
+It had sustained a crack down the middle of its back sometime during World War II.
+Someone had donated it to an unnamed school in Nova Scotia, where it sat gathering dust until around 2012.

 Given her talent, she was able give it a second wind.